-Denmark’s royal family retains its popularity today due to its ability to adapt to the modern world.
-Members of the family engage in many diplomatic and charity events and are important ambassadors for the country.
-The Queen and her husband, HRH Prince Henrik, have two children, HRH Crown Prince Frederik and HRH Prince Joachim, each with children of their own and so the line is set to continue far into the future.
+Denmark’s Royal Family retains its popularity today due to its ability to adapt to the modern world.
+Members of the Family engage in many diplomatic and charity events and are important ambassadors for the country.

 The next generation of Danish royalty is growing up fast.
 HRH Crown Prince Frederik and HRH Crown Princess Mary have four children and the eldest, HRH Prince Christian, is second in line to the Danish throne.
 Princess Mary of Denmark is originally from Tasmania and is known as a style icon.
 HRH Crown Prince Frederik is a very popular figure in Denmark and has been voted Dane of the Year in Danish opinion polls more than once.

-Queen Margrethe celebrated 40 years on the throne with pomp and celebration in January 2012.
-On special occasions such as these, the Crown Pair traditionally take a carriage tour from their home, Amalienborg Palace, through Copenhagen.
-The whole family also gathers on special occasions to wave to the public from the palace balcony.
+The whole family also gathers on special occasions, such as the Queen's birthday (April 16), to wave to the public from the palace balcony.
 Visit the Monarchy website to find out when the next regal celebrations will be happening for a taste of your own royal Danish traditions.